Usage

 tomorrow.
 The

-European Union moved forward on monetary union.
+European Union move-d forward on commercial union.

 fourty: